 The Art of DNF and Letting Go…

-For as long as I can remember, I have read every book in a series, even if after book three it suddenly lost it’s magic.
+For as long as I can remember, I have read every book in a series, even if after book three it suddenly lost its magic.
 I have suffered through ghastly standalone books and trilogies, in hopes that on the next page or the next chapter a miracle would transform them into the golden friggin’ goose of books.
 Why?!? *shrugs and throws hands in the air* IDK.
 Maybe it’s because I was taught to start what you finish?
-Perhaps its because I am eternally optimistic.
-Maybe I think a character I loath will suddenly be transformed into one that will be forever memorable? *rolls eyes* Or, maybe it’s because I believe on page 499 of this 600 page paperweight, that the author will express something so profound that it will forever change my life!
+Perhaps it’s because I am eternally optimistic.
+Maybe I think a character I loathe will suddenly be transformed into one that will be forever memorable? *rolls eyes* Or, maybe it’s because I believe on page 499 of this 600-page paperweight, that the author will express something so profound that it will forever change my life!
 Sounds ridiculous right!
 Well up until about eight months ago, that was how I rolled.

 By accepting that it’s OK to let go, I no longer feel pressure when reading a book.
 I can also step out of my genre comfort zone and try something new.
 Authors and publishers still send me books!
 They totally understand and appreciate the feedback I give them.
 Another perk is that I no longer feel pressured (internally) to grab the next book in a series.

 So how do I determine when to DNF or let go?